 San Francisco Police Dept. Lt.
-Randy Caturay and Uy Law Group partner Robert Uy attended that first seminar and decided to be part of the solution to a social problem, as did Kaiser Permanente RN Malou Aclan and nurse practitioner Elsa Agasid.
+Randy Caturay and Law Offices of Lien Uy partner Robert Uy attended that first seminar and decided to be part of the solution to a social problem, as did Kaiser Permanente RN Malou Aclan and nurse practitioner Elsa Agasid.

 Colma Mayor Joanne del Rosario accepted her former classmate Cherie’s invitation to participate, finding safety in the organization’s familial warmth to disclose her own experience with domestic violence in a previous relationship.
 St. Isabella Pastor Mark Reburiano, accountant Susan Roxas and marriage and family therapist Paulita Lasola Malay soon joined the organization.

-Two years ago, public health nurse Jeannette Trajano and Union Bank Westlake manager Jose Antonio swore in.
-Last year, UC Berkeley law student Karina Layugan did the same.
+In 2011 public health nurse Jeannette Trajano and Union Bank Westlake manager Jose Antonio swore in.
+UC Berkeley law student Karina Layugan did the same.
 Lawyer Maria Segarra came on board in 2013.

 Every October, Domestic Violence Awareness Month, the group stages its fall seminar with officials endorsing the movement, survivors giving testimony, and community providers giving responses.
 Every spring, the “K/K” stage education events in faith communities to promote enlightenment and healing.
 Each event is mounted purely on donation, for love of the community, in the name of the family.

-In the summer of 2009, the Kumares & Kumpares went independent and chose to name themselves after their honorary chair, Alice Bulos.
+In the summer of 2009, the Kumares & Kumpares went independent and chose to name themselves after their honorary chair, Alice Bulos, whose life defined community service.
 They renamed their October event “Free from Violence,” and their spring presentation “Our Family, Our Future.”

 Their resource-provider allies have grown to over 20 community-based nonprofits sharing their philosophy that the community is its responsibility.

-This year, 2013, marks ALLICE’s first decade of service.
-The Kumares & Kumpares are grateful to their honorary members and allies who have boosted their campaign with their participation: Clara Tempongko, Janine Bersabe and the Tempongko family, Giovannie Espiritu, Nenette Flores, Maria J., Perla de Jesus, Marlene Caballero, Vangie Buell, Lloyd LaCuesta, Frances Dinglasan, Renee M. Salud, Jim Comstock, Tina Ahn, Don Veridiano, Guy Guerrero and FilAm Chamber of Commerce SMC, Rene, Roel and Rommell Medina of Lucky Chances, Daisy Li of Moonstar Restaurant, Oscar Quiambao of Forex Cargo, Francis Espiritu and Margarita Argente, Philippine News, Thelma Cruz and Marilyn King of Philippines Today, Jun Ilagan of FilAm Star, Willy Canrandag and Bambi Fernando of Tastebuds, Nerissa Fernandez of ABS-CBNI, Filipina Women’s Network, Philippine Association of University Women, Pilipino Bayanihan Resource Center, Filipino Mental Health Initiative, Union Bank, San Mateo County Behavioral Health and Recovery Services, the Philippine Consulate General, very first principal sponsor Seton Medical Center, Thomasians USA, and principal sponsor of the 10th anniversary gala Lucky Group of Companies.
+The year 2013 marked ALLICE’s first decade of service.
+At a formal reception attended by 300 invitees at Colma Community Center, the Kumares & Kumpares thanked their honorary members and allies who have boosted their campaign with their participation: Clara Tempongko, Janine Bersabe and the Tempongko family, Giovannie Espiritu, Nenette Flores Vencio, Maria Josephson, Perla de Jesus, Marlene Caballero, Vangie Buell, Lloyd LaCuesta, Frances Dinglasan, Renee M. Salud, Jim Comstock, Tina Ahn, Don Veridiano, Guy Guerrero and FilAm Chamber of Commerce SMC, Vince Agbayani, Rene, Roel and Rommell Medina of Lucky Chances, Daisy Li of Moonstar Restaurant, Oscar Quiambao of Forex Cargo, Francis Espiritu and Margarita Argente of Philippine News, Thelma Cruz and Marilyn King of Philippines Today, Jun Ilagan of FilAm Star, Willy Carandang and Bambi Fernando of Tastebuds, Nerissa Fernandez of ABS-CBNI, Mona Lisa Yuchengco and Gemma Nemenzo of Positively Filipino, Filipina Women’s Network, Philippine Association of University Women, Pilipino Bayanihan Resource Center, Filipino Mental Health Initiative, Kaiser Permanente Filipino Association, Victim Center, FilAm Law Enforcement Officers Organization, Union Bank, Health Plan of San Mateo, San Mateo County Behavioral Health and Recovery Services, the Philippine Consulate General, very first principal sponsor Seton Medical Center which continues to support ALLICE under new ownership as part of Verity Health System, Thomasians USA, and principal sponsor of the 10th anniversary gala Lucky Group of Companies.